 Quick Summary of Points

-- The natural or neutral rate of interest is the short-term interest rate that would support the economy at full employment GDP while keeping inflation constant
+- The natural or neutral rate of interest is the short-term interest rate that would, theoretically, support the economy at full employment GDP while keeping inflation constant

-- Central banks will often use this rate when making decisions about monetary policy
+- Central banks often use this rate when making decisions about monetary policy

-- When the market interest rate is below the natural interest rate, prices increase, and when the market interest rate is above, prices decrease
+- When the market interest rate is below the natural interest rate, prices increase, and when the market interest rate is above the natural rate, prices decrease

-- The Laubach-Williams model is one of the most commonly used models to determine this rate
+- The Laubach-Williams model is one of the most commonly used models to determine the natural rate

 Why is the Natural Rate of Interest Important?

-The natural rate of interest is very important in the role that it plays in monetary policy.
-Depending on what the central bank believes is neutral, they will implement the short-term bank rate accordingly.
-In times where they believe the economy needs a stimulus, they will set the bank rate below the neutral rate.
-If the central bank believes the economy needs a cooling-off period, they will set the bank rate above the neutral rate.
+The natural rate of interest is very important because of the role that it plays in monetary policy.
+Depending on what a central bank believes is neutral, it will implement the short-term bank rate accordingly.
+During times when they believe the economy needs a stimulus, they will set the bank rate below the neutral rate.
+If the central bank believes the economy needs a cooling-off period, it will set the bank rate above the neutral rate.

-A monetary policy such as the central bank’s decision to increase or decrease short term interest rates can have huge effects on the economy.
-This decision will affect inflation, unemployment, exchange rates and the GDP growth of a country.
+A monetary policy move such as a central bank’s decision to increase or decrease short term interest rates can have significant effects on the economy.
+This decision may affect inflation, unemployment, exchange rates, and the GDP growth of a country.
 Due to the importance of setting interest rates, understanding where the neutral rate lies is vital to making effective policy decisions.
-These decisions are so impactful that a central bank weighing in on their opinion of where the current bank rate lies in relation to the neutral rate is an indicator they may consider changing the bank rate.
+These decisions are so impactful that a central bank weighing in with its opinion of where the current bank rate lies in relation to the neutral rate is an indicator that they may soon consider changing the bank rate.
 Just knowing the central bank’s stance on the neutral rate can lead to market rallies or sell-offs.

 Natural Rate of Interest vs Market Rate of Interest

 According to Wicksell, in the short term, the market interest rate and natural rate are often different.
 When the market interest rate is below the natural rate, the supply of savings is less than the demand for loans.
-In this scenario, the total demand for money is higher than the supply and assuming this demand is financed by expansion in bank loans, this leads to increasing prices.
+In this scenario, the total demand for money is higher than the supply.
+Assuming this demand is financed by an expansion in bank loans, this scenario leads to increasing prices.

-In the opposite scenario, the market interest rate can be above the neutral interest rate.
-Here, the supply of savings is more than the demand for loans.
-Bank loans will contract which will lead to falling prices.
-According to Wicksell, this is why when the market interest rate is equal to the natural interest rate, inflation is stable.
+In the opposite scenario, the market interest rate is above the neutral interest rate.
+The supply of savings is more than the demand for loans.
+This will lead to falling prices.

 How is the Natural Rate of Interest Determined?

 The Laubach-Williams approach was developed by Federal Reserve economists Thomas Laubach and John Williams.
-They published this paper in 2003.
 This model assumes a relationship between interest rates and economic activity.
-It takes a Keynesian approach where an increase in the real rate should, in theory, lead to a reduction in consumption and investment.
+It takes a Keynesian approach, where an increase in the real rate should, in theory, lead to a reduction in consumption and investment.
 The natural rate in this model is calculated by using a Kalman filter and uses data such as GDP growth, inflation, and the central bank rate.

-Thank you for reading CFI’s article on the natural rate of interest.
-If you would like to learn about related concepts check out CFI’s other resources:
+Thank you for reading this CFI article on central bank interest rate policies.
+If you would like to learn about related concepts check out CFI’s other resources listed below: